Traditional Savoyard Farcement Recipe

 Step 4

-Incorporate the smoked bacon bits, flour, brown sugar, nutmeg, salt, and pepper.
+Incorporate the smoked bacon lardons, flour, brown sugar, nutmeg, salt, and pepper.

 Step 5